DS-100/su25/syllabus.md

 We recognize that at times, it can be difficult to manage your course performance - particularly at Berkeley’s high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.).
 The Additional Accommodations Form is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
 So please do not hesitate to reach out.

-Note that you **cannot** use the Additional Accommodations Form if you encounter a logistical oversight, such as Datahub/Gradescope tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Gradescope.
+Note that you **cannot** use the Additional Accommodations Form if you encounter a logistical oversight, such as Datahub/autograder tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on the grading portal.
 It is the students’ responsibility to identify and resolve these issues well in advance of the on-time deadline.
 We will not grant accommodations for these cases; instead, please use slip days to cushion these submission errors.

 Finally, simply submitting a request does not guarantee you will receive an extension.
 You must submit your requests before running out of slip days. **Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.**